keshavramji/mellea/README.md

 uv sync --all-extras --all-groups
 ```

-Ensure that you install the precommit hooks:
+If you want to contribute, ensure that you install the precommit hooks:

 ```bash
 pre-commit install